near/docs/docs/1.concepts/basics/transactions/gas-advanced.md

 You can directly query the NEAR platform for the price of gas on a specific block using the RPC method `gas_price`.
 This price may change depending on network load.
 The price is denominated in yoctoNEAR (10^-24 NEAR)

-1. Take any recent block hash from the blockchain using [NEAR Explorer](https://explorer.testnet.near.org/blocks)
+1. Take any recent block hash from the blockchain using [NearBlocks Explorer](https://testnet.nearblocks.io/blocks)

    _At time of writing, `SqNPYxdgspCT3dXK93uVvYZh18yPmekirUaXpoXshHv` was the latest block hash_